doserjef/rFIA_web/content/tutorial/basicAnalysis.markdown

 ```

 {{% alert note %}}
 Variable names passed to `grpBy` should NOT be quoted.
-Multiple grouping variables should be combined with c(), and grouping will occur heirarchically.
-For example, to produce seperate estimates for each ownership group within ecoregion subsections, specify c(ECOSUBCD, OWNGRPCD).
+Multiple grouping variables should be combined with c(), and grouping will occur hierarchically.
+For example, to produce separate estimates for each ownership group within ecoregion subsections, specify c(ECOSUBCD, OWNGRPCD).
 {{% /alert %}}

 <br>

 ## _**Unique areas or trees of interest**_
-Do you want estimates for a specific type of tree (eg. greater than 12-inches DBH and in a canopy dominant or subdominant position) in specific area (eg. growing on mesic sites)?
+Do you want estimates for a specific type of tree (e.g., greater than 12-inches DBH and in a canopy dominant or subdominant position) in specific area (e.g., growing on mesic sites)?
 Each of these specifications are described in the FIA Database, and all `rFIA` estimator functions can leverage these data to easily implement complex queries!

 For a conditions related to trees of interest (e.g., diameter, height, crown class, etc.) pass a logical statement to `treeDomain`.
 For conditions related to area(e.g., ecoregions, counties, forest types, etc.), pass a logical statement to `areaDomain`. *These statements should NOT be quoted.*